-Schools can order SAT School Day for the 2022–23 school year on our test ordering site, the same place where PSAT/NMSQT and PSAT 8/9 are ordered.
-Districts can monitor ordering on the same site.
+Districts and schools can order SAT School Day for the 2023-24 school year in our SAT Suite Ordering and Registration (SSOR) system, the same place where PSAT/NMSQT and PSAT 8/9 are ordered.

 The Texas Education Agency (TEA) is offering school districts and open-enrollment charter schools reimbursement for a college preparatory assessment, such as the SAT, taken during spring of a student’s junior year or anytime during their senior year.
 The TEA has partnered with College Board to offer a discounted rate for SAT School Day for Texas public school students in the eligible grade levels.
 Visit the TEA for more details.